LivelyKernel/lively4-seminars/RP2019/p6-vividejs/index.md

 ## Problems
  - No tutorial at all.
 The readings give a fine overview on how thing work, but not a detailed description oh ow to begin.
 Big first showstopper is finding a documentation on connecting different parts.
  - Difficulties to add new steps and overall getting started.

+## Solutions
+- Object Inspector
+- Halo Search and Recommendations based on Data type
+- Scripts and applications should be saved

+## Progress at 17.11.2019
+Object Inspection works and would have bindings for subselection.
+Unfortunately currently missing some information to make the changes visually understandable.